-Contribution from Parent represents fair value of the employee stock option plan.
-These options are issued by parent company "Kotak Mahindra Bank Limited" to the employees of the Company.
+Capital contribution from Parent represents fair value of the employee stock option plan.
+These option are issued by the parent company "Kotak Mahindra Bank Limited" to the employees of the Company.

 Retained Earnings

 Retained earnings represents surplus/accumulated earnings of the Company and are available for distribution to shareholders.